robinjmurphy/dough/README.md

 > A web application for [Monzo](https://monzo.com/)

 This is very much a _work in progress_ 🚧.
-I'm using this application to practice [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) (and because I'd like a [Monzo](https://monzo.com/) web app!)
+I'm using this application to practise [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) (and because I'd like a [Monzo](https://monzo.com/) web app!)
 It currently supports a simple mobile-friendly transactions view.

 <img src="screenshot.png" width="400"/>